meetapandit/nyc-citibike-data-pipeline/README.md

   <img width="1179" alt="streamlit_viz_map_stations" src="https://github.com/DataExpert-ZachWilson-V4/capstone-citibike-nyc-data-pipeline/assets/15186489/8982365a-fe18-4009-9779-a0cd31aeed5d">

   - Snowflake offers support to Streamlit which is a Python library for interactive web application
   - The audience for this dashboard was intended to manage the distribution of bikes across all the stations and ensure that the most popular bike stations have enough bikes with adequate power in all bikes at the busiest times of the day.

 <img width="1402" alt="streamlit_dist_of_ebikes_by_stations" src="https://github.com/DataExpert-ZachWilson-V4/capstone-citibike-nyc-data-pipeline/assets/15186489/66fe1aff-ce98-477c-bea0-cc832337b50c">

   - This operational dashboard can be paired with the analytics dashboard showing descriptive statistics to get insights from historical data on seasonality to increase or reduce bikes at a station when required.

 **Part II: Historical trip data**

-**Data:** Citi bikes also shares downloadable CSV files of historical trips which goes back to 2013 when they started the bike-share service and collect data.
+**Data:** Citi bikes also shares downloadable CSV files of historical trips which go back to 2013 when the bike-share service was started.
 Historical Citibike trip data : https://citibikenyc.com/system-data

 **Objective:** Analyze user activity across all stations to find out interesting insights like